gsoules/AvantElasticsearch/README.md

 This AvantElaticsearch plugin works only with Elasticsearch on AWS, but could be adapted by someone else for another application.

+The host Linux OS must have pdftotext installed.

 ## Installation

 To install the AvantElasticsearch plugin, follow these steps: